fastrgv/AdaVenture/README.md

 https://youtu.be/428fRdu-fZs

 # AdaVenture GLFW/OpenAL version

 ## Whats new:

+**ver 2.2.6 -- 17dec2021**
+* The (h)-key now, also, toggles Intro/Help screen;
+* Added more example build scripts, including one for OSX that does not require Xcode.
+* Replaced all cc-by-nc-licensed sound files due to incompatibility with GPLv3.
+* Improved sound-tracks in Labyrinth.

 **ver 2.2.5 -- 17nov2021**
 * Updated all GLFW libs to newest [static] version(v3.3.5), & scripts.